-DISH Network has directly invested over \$12 billion to acquire certain wireless spectrum licenses and related assets.
+DISH Network has directly invested approximately \$20 billion to acquire certain wireless spectrum licenses.
 DISH Network's wireless spectrum licenses are subject to certain interim and final build-out requirements, as well as certain renewal requirements.
 DISH Network plans to commercialize its wireless spectrum licenses through the completion of the nation's first cloud-native, Open Radio Access Network ("O-RAN") based 5G network (the "5G Network Deployment").
-DISH Network currently expects capital expenditures, excluding capitalized interest, for its 5G Network Deployment to be approximately \$10 billion.
+DISH Network currently expects capital expenditures, excluding capitalized interest, for its 5G Network Deployment to be approximately \$10 billion including amounts incurred in 2021 and in the first quarter of 2022.
 DISH Network will need to make significant additional investments or partner with others to, among other things, complete its 5G Network Deployment and further commercialize, build-out and integrate these licenses and related assets and any additional acquired licenses and related assets, as well as to comply with regulations applicable to such licenses.
-Depending on the nature and scope of such activities any such investments or partnerships could vary significantly.
+Depending on the nature and scope of such activities, any such investments or partnerships could vary significantly.

-In addition, as DISH Network completes its 5G Network Deployment, DISH Network will incur significant additional expenses and will have to make significant investments related to, among other things, research and development, wireless testing and wireless network infrastructure.
+In addition, as DISH Network completes its 5G Network Deployment, DISH Network has and will continue to incur significant additional expenses related to, among other things, research and development, wireless testing and ongoing upgrades to the wireless network infrastructure.
 DISH Network may also determine that additional wireless spectrum licenses may be required to complete its 5G Network Deployment and to compete with other wireless service providers.